-Although many businesses are closed due to the Covid-19 pandemic, there are still plenty of fun things to do with your family in Metro Detroit.
+It’s Spring and there are plenty of Things to Do in Detroit this Weekend.
 Check out our list of things to do this week in Metro Detroit.

 Spend a Day at the Park

 Michigan has so many amazing resources.
 With state, county, and city parks all about us, it’s hard to pick a favorite.
-Check out the newly installed storybook trails at Red Oaks Nature Center Storybook Trail as well as the Storybook Trail in Troy at Raintree Park.
-An amazing playground adventure awaits at Scarlet’s Playground at Dodge Park in Commerce Township.
-Or you may enjoy one of the 10 Metro Detroit Playgrounds We LOVE!
+Enjoy the playgrounds, hiking or even one of the storybook trails.
 Perhaps you love nature trails.
 If so, check out brand new Boardwalk Trails & Gardens at Innovation Hills Park.